Directions & Box Office

 Broadhurst Theatre History

-In 1917, the Broadhurst Theatre was opened by the Shubert brothers, and named for dramatist (and co-manager) George Broadhurst.
-It was designed by Herbert J. Krapp, the most prolific Broadway theatre architect of the era.
-Unusual for a theater of its age, the Broadhurst has retained its original name for its 85 plus years, and the Shuberts have retained ownership.
+The Theatre was designed by Herbert J. Krapp, the most prolific Broadway theatre architect of the era.
+Unusual for a theater of its age, the Broadhurst has retained its original name for its 85 plus years, and the Shubert Organization have retained ownership.

 Broadhurst Theatre Design

-The outside of the Broadhurst Theatre is noteworthy for relying on the brickwork pattern to set it apart from other theaters in the area.
-It is built with an oval cartouche over the corner entrance.
 The interior of the Broadhurst used Greek details for decoration.
 Doric columns and other ancient Greek motifs such as a cornice of triglyphs and medallions were used to ornament the auditorium.
 The Broadhurst Theatre was built with a large auditorium that allows an unobstructed view of the stage.